The biology: why red light affects skin

 Wavelength: 630–660nm red light is primary for skin.
 If your panel has selectable modes, use red-only for facial skin sessions.

 Distance: 6–12 inches.
-Closer is not always better for skin — the research protocols for collagen studies typically used 6-inch distances.
+Closer is not always better for skin, and the research protocols for collagen studies typically used 6-inch distances.
 Some wearable devices like the HigherDOSE mask operate at contact distance with lower irradiance, achieving similar energy delivery over the fixed 10-minute timer.

 Session duration: 10–20 minutes per zone.
 The target energy dose for skin applications is 10–30 J/cm².
 At 150 mW/cm² irradiance and 6 inches distance, 10–20 minutes delivers this range.

 Frequency: 4–5 sessions per week.
-The Wunsch study used twice weekly and showed results — more frequent sessions within reason appear to accelerate outcomes.
+The Wunsch study used twice weekly and showed results, and more frequent sessions within reason appear to accelerate outcomes.

 Timeline: Set a 12-week benchmark.
 Photograph the same area under the same lighting weekly.
 Collagen changes become visible to most users around weeks 8–12.